tsengwoody/WorldVoice/readme.md

 *	Multi-speech engine selection
 *	Switching between numeric reading modes (digits and numerical values)
 *	Customizable speech reading behavior (pause length for numbers, items, Chinese space, say all, comma ignore between numbers)

-## install

-In addition to the general NVDA addon installation steps, if you want to use the aisound voices, you need to install the core packages.
-If you want to use the RHVoice voice, please download the corresponding voice package addon from the official website.
-[Official download page](https://rhvoice.org/languages/).

 ## Main Speech Role Settings